ZackSMO/Enthusiasm/README.md

 The more I watch the Crash Course Computer Science series the more I get hooked and want to quickly jump into learning how to code.

 Still keeping it going!

+Today, I have completed the Crash Course Computer Science Series, and I'm excited to start Harvard's CS50 Introduction to Computer Science course Tomorrow.